KittyGiraudel/site/_posts/2013-10-28-your-work-is-not-good-enough.md

 ---
-guest: "Christoph Rumpel"
+guest: Christoph Rumpel
-title: "Your work is not good enough"
+title: Your work is not good enough
 tags:
   - thoughts
 ---